M2KDevelopments/gohighlevel/README.md

 ## Brief Overview of the Library
 We recommend that you glance over the official <a href="https://highlevel.stoplight.io/docs/integrations/0443d7d1a4bd0-overview" target="_blank">Go Highlevel Documentation</a>.
 We have tried to make the library have a corresponding function for each endpoint.
+Enjoy the intellisense!

 ## Initialization